 How does it work?

-We're assuming your developers already have a GitHub account, so we just need you to supply us with a GitHub username and email address and we'll add that user to a dedicated, private GitHub repository.
+If you're able to host a matrix.json file on a repository under your control, let us know and we'll issue a pull request against it.
+It's as simple as that.
+Otherwise, we can grant you access to a private Dcentrica repository on Github.
+In this case, we're assuming your developers already have a GitHub account so we just need you to supply us with a GitHub username and email address and we'll add that user to a dedicated, private GitHub repository.

-Developers create a special JSON file and push a GIT commit to the private repo each time there’s a new feature to add or change to make.
-WalletMatrix periodically consumes the GitHub data, validates and renders it on the website visually within the matrix itself and also via our REST API.
+Developers maintain a JSON file and commit changes each time new features should be added.
+WalletMatrix periodically consumes the GitHub data, validates and renders it on the website within the matrix itself and also via our REST API.

 If you’re keen to take part, we’d love to hear from you: firstname.lastname@example.org.